nczub/SerotoninAI_streamlit/README.md

 1. **Clone the repository**
 2. **Install dependencies**:

-Needed packages are in file enviroment.txt
+The needed packages are in file enviroment.txt

-During installation you create conda enviroment 'for_serotoninAI'
+During installation you create conda environment 'for_serotoninAI'

-3. **Activate enviroment**
+3. **Activate environment**

-In console activate conda environment:
+In the console activate conda environment:

 ```bash
 $ conda activate for_serotoninAI